Ayton Castle, North Yorkshire: History

 A fortified manor house or castle existed on the site from the 12th century.
-In the 13th century the occupiers were the de Aton family, who gave their name to the castle and the village of West Ayton.
+In the 13th century the occupiers were the de Aton family, who gained their name from the village of West Ayton, which is listed in the Domesday book as "Atune".
 The area came under regular attack from Scottish raiders, and stronger fortification was required.
 The pele castle was built by Ralph Eure of Witton in the late 14th century, after inheriting the lands through marriage to the co-heiress Katherine de Aton, daughter of William de Aton, 2nd Baron Aton.
 The castle became known as the "Defender of the Dales" The castle was abandoned in the late 17th century and became ruinous.
 Most of the structure below ground has remained intact, including a twin-tunnel vault.

 The ruined site was Grade I listed on 18 January 1967.
 It is a rare example of this type of castle in Northern England.
 The site is closed to the public but the castle can be seen from a nearby field.